bradeneliason/MCLightTransport.jl/README.md

  * Performance
     - Reduce allocations
     - Parrelization
+ * Module tests

 ## Acknowledgements

-This pacakge is based on the mc123.c by Steven L. Jacques.
+This pacakge is based on mc123.c by Steven L. Jacques.